Demisio/UNet_Project/README.md

 <b>Results</b><br />
-Folder contains pickle files (and optionally images) with all results Has a subfolder 'Plotting' where these results can be plotted.
+Folder contains pickle files (and optionally images) with all results Has a subfolder 'Plotting' where these results can be plotted. subfolders 'Heart_all' and 'Heart_all_no_aug' contain the pickle files for the plots in the report.
 <br />